frontfliip/RAG-based-Wine-Recommendation-System/README.md

   - `wine_data_final.csv`: Processed dataset ready for indexing
 - `evaluation/`: Evaluation pipelines and results
   - `results_metrics/`: Directories containing evaluation metrics for various experiments
-  - `evaluation.ipynb`: Notebook to run and visualize evaluation
+  - `evaluation.ipynb`: Notebook to run and visualize evaluation <br> **(Important that if you want to check out this notebook, download it and open locally.
+GitHub is facing problems with displaying the .ipynb files recently)**
   - `evaluation_configs.json` & `evaluation_configs_real.json`: Config files for experiments
   - `llm_labeled.csv` & `top_wines_journal.csv`: Labeled datasets used for evaluation
 - `schemas_and_images/`: Diagram assets and UI screenshot used in documentation